ArpiarSaundersLab/annsql/README.md

 <br>

 ## Accessing and processing 4.4 million cells on a laptop
 To illustrate how AnnSQL can be used to access atlas sized datasets on a local computer, we examine the single nuclei dataset presented in "The molecular cytoarchitecture of the adult mouse brain" by <a href='https://www.nature.com/articles/s41586-023-06818-7' target="_blank">Langlieb et al 2023</a>.
 First, we opened the <a href='https://docs.braincelldata.org/downloads/index.html' target="_blank">atlas</a> AnnData object in backed mode and created a `asql` database using the `MakeDb` class provided with AnnSQL.
 Next, we performed some basic querying of the data to return subsets.
-Our next step was to calculate total counts per gene which we accomplished entirely in SQL; even with the non-optimized schema.
+We then calculated total counts per gene which we accomplished entirely in SQL; even with the non-optimized schema.
+Next, we blended Python and SQL to normalize and log the counts per library.
 Lastly, we calculated highly variable genes in the entire dataset using two SQL queries which: (1) provide a list of all gene names in the X table, then (2) use those gene names to calculate the variance for each gene and return a list of the top 2000.
 Our results demonstrate AnnSQL is a capable tool for basic (and possibly more advanced) analyses of atlas scale datasets.

 ```python
 #import libraries